Optimization of Hydrogen Blending in Natural Gas Networks for Carbon Emissions Reduction: Heterogeneous Gas Pipeline Network Model

 We suppose that in steady-state flow, the hydrogen concentration is uniform along each edge $(i,j)$.
 We use the Weymouth equation to model the relation between pressures at the endpoints of the pipe and the flow through it \cite{rios2015optimization}.
 This equation is derived from the momentum conservation law in the Euler equations for one-dimensional turbulent flow in a pipe.
 The relation is given as

 We approximate the state equation using the ideal gas law, so that partial pressures are additive.
-The sound speed of the blend is approximated as the linear combination of the wave speeds \(a_{NG}\) and \(a_{H_2}\) [m/s] of natural gas and hydrogen, respectively.
-We use \(a_{NG} \approx 370 m/s\) and \(a_{H_2} \approx 1090 m/s\) in our case studies.
-Using the ideal gas approximation significantly simplifies our exposition of the economic optimization presented here.
+The squared speed of sound in the blended gas is approximated as the linear combination of the squared wave speeds \(a_{NG}^2\) and \(a_{H_2}^2\) [m/s] in natural gas and hydrogen.
+The specific gas constants of hydrogen and methane are 4.116 and approximately 0.478, respectively \cite{nesbitt2011handbook}, so that we expect the wave speed of hydrogen to be a factor of approximately 2.93 greater than that of natural gas.
+Thus in this study, we use \(a_{NG} \approx 370 m/s\) and \(a_{H_2} \approx 1090 m/s\).
+Using the ideal gas approximation significantly simplifies our exposition of economic optimization.
 The assumptions used to obtain equations \eqref{eq:weymouth}-\eqref{eq:soundspeed} can in principle be relaxed to extend the results to the regime of non-ideal gases, which better approximates the conditions of gas transportation pipelines \cite{srinivasan2022numerical}.